BGAcademy23/B3/tutorial.md

 ls -lh braker.gtf Augustus/augustus.hints.gtf GeneMark-ETP/genemark.gtf
 ```

-The file [BRAKER3/what-to-cite.txt](BRAKER3/what-to-cite.txt) advises you on what papers should be cited if you were going to publish a manuscript on a gene set produced with BRAKER1.
+The file [BRAKER3_precomputed_results/what-to-cite.txt](BRAKER3_precomputed_results/what-to-cite.txt) advises you on what papers should be cited if you were going to publish a manuscript on a gene set produced with BRAKER.

-Usually, the braker.gtf is the main output.
-However, because of the way that TSEBRA combines the augustus.hints.gtf and the genemark.gtf file with the hintsfile.gff, this may not be the optimal gene set.
-We can investigate this by descriptive statistics of gene sets (e.g.~how many genes are in a gene set, how many transcripts, how many exons does an average transcript have?), or we measure sensivity according to a conserved gene set, e.g. BUSCO or OMArk.
+Usually, the `braker.gtf` is the main output.
+However, because of the way that TSEBRA combines the `augustus.hints.gtf` and the `genemark.gtf` file with the `hintsfile.gff`, this may not always be the optimal gene set.
+We can investigate this by descriptive statistics of gene sets (e.g. how many genes are in a gene set, how many transcripts, how many exons does an average transcript have?), or we measure sensivity according to a conserved gene set, e.g. BUSCO or OMArk.
 Running BUSCO and OMArk is covered in other BGA23 sessions.
-Here, we will only look at preparing the protein files required to run BUSCO:
+Here, we will only look at preparing the protein sequence files required to run BUSCO:

 ```
-# generate protein (and coding seq file) from AUGUSTUS predictions
-cd BRAKER3/Augustus
-getAnnoFastaFromJoingenes.py -g /opt/BRAKER/example/genome.fa -o augustus.hints -f augustus.hints.gtf
+# AUGUSTUS file exists already
+ls -l Augustus/augustus.hints.aa
 # generate protein (and coding seq file) from GeneMark-ETP predictions
-cd ../GeneMark-ETP
+cd GeneMark-ETP
-getAnnoFastaFromJoingenes.py -g /opt/BRAKER/example/genome.fa -o genemark -f genemark.gtf
+/usr/share/augustus/scripts/getAnnoFastaFromJoingenes.py -g /opt/BRAKER/example/genome.fa -o genemark -f genemark.gtf
 # see file sizes
 cd ../
 ls -lh braker.aa GeneMark-ETP/genemark.aa Augustus/augustus.hints.aa